stuntrally/stuntrally/Readme.txt

 In game Esc/Tab key shows/hides Options.

 At first (in Options window) go to tab [Screen] and adjust resolution.
-Pick quick settings preset (from the combobox) according to your GPU.
+On [Graphics] tab pick settings preset according to your GPU.
+Restart after changing preset, changing it in game is not recommended.

 Keys used in game can be seen in Options tab [Input].
 If you want to reassign keys, or have a game controller